Want to taste some German desserts during your next trip to Germany? In Germany, there are a variety of delicious cakes and pastries to taste.

-It’s scoops of ice cream served in a glass with some cold coffee poured over it, and on top its usually a thick layer of whipped cream.
+It’s scoops of ice cream served in a glass with some cold coffee poured over it, and on top its usually a thick layer of whipped cream and a cookie.

 Zwetschgenkuchen is a German plumcake made from yeast dough or shortcrust dough covered with pitted plums.

-It’s truly delicious and a must to taste in Germany.
+It’s both flavorful and fresh, and a must to taste while you’re in Germany.

 Schneeball is one of the German desserts that I personally don’t like.
 However, I decided to include it in this list since it’s popular in the area of Rothenburg ob Der Tauber in Germany where many people like it (both locals and tourists).